 There is no stateness to states, no essence to culture, not even a fixed content to specific cultures, let alone a fixed content to the West.
 We gain greater knowledge of the nation, the state, the tribe, modernity, or globalization itself when we approach them as sets of relations and processes rather than as ahistorical essences.
 (Trouillot 2003:5)

 Here again, another connection to Ingold’s Being Alive.
 We must see life as process and relation:

 [It is my ambition] to replace the end-directed or teleonomic conception of the life-process with a recognition of life’s capacity continually to overtake the destinations that are thrown up in its course.
 It is of the essence of life that it does not begin here or end there, or connect a point of origin with a final destination, but rather that it keeps on going, finding a way through the myriad of things that form, persist and break up in its currents.
 (Ingold 2012:3-4)

 Ultimately, anthropology will only matter to the populations that we study and to most of our readers if it evokes a purpose outside of itself (Trouillot 2003:5)

-On this point, see Gina Athena Ulysse’s series in the Huffington Post on Why Anthropology Still Matters, featuring Paul Stoller (April 2013), Arlene Torres (August 2013), and Faye Harrison (December 2013).
-See also–What is Anthropology?
+On this point, Gina Athena Ulysse did a great 2013 series in the Huffington Post on Why Anthropology Still Matters.
+Ulysse featured Paul Stoller, Arlene Torres, and Faye Harrison.
+For 2017 see Anthropology Matters & Anthropology Blogs.